 Jules:[about having 'Fakesgiving' in spring] "What if we're not around next fall?
 What if a new group comes in and replaces us?
 Everybody's going to be like, "What happened to the Cul-de-Sac Crew?
 I miss them.
 And who are these new people?
 They're not so good."

 Just about the full first act of the first TBS episode after being Uncancelled.

-In the third season of Raising Hope the episode "Throw MawMaw From the House, Part 2" begins with MawMaw (played by Chloris Leachman) talking to the camera, giving a recap of the previous episode.
+In Raising Hope, the third season episode "Throw MawMaw From the House, Part 2" begins with MawMaw (played by Cloris Leachman) talking to the camera, giving a recap of the previous episode.
 Two nursing home staff are in the background and we see from their point of view that she is actually talking to the wall.
 One staff comments about how crazy she is and the other agrees, saying that "Yesterday she claimed she won an Oscar and slept with Warren Beatty", both of which actually happened to Chloris Leachman.

 The Christmas Episode from the second season of 3rd Rock from the Sun has the Solomon family realizing that it's been nearly a year since they first arrived on Earth.
 Tommy reminds Dick that they landed on January 9, with Harry chiming in "at 8:30 Central," the airdate and time the series originally premiered.